norobotdiving/manager-README/README.md

 1:1s are for *you*.
 It's your time with me to discuss what you want -- your career, the team, the job, video games.
 I'm loquacious to a fault, and while I am constantly working to counteract that, I can ramble. *Please* don't hesitate to stop me if you've got something you'd like to cover.

-I like to use 15Five to maintain some shape for our 1:1s.
-But I don't want to force you to fill out your 15Fives if you don't find them meaningful.
-If there's something you'd like to discuss, add it to our upcoming 1:1 in 15Five and we can cover it, or simply bring it up on the day.

 ### Communication
 I am most easily reached via Slack or email.
-I consider both of these to be asynchronous, which means while I will strive to get back to you in a timely fashion, it probably won't be immediate.
-If you need me urgently, either call or text me (my number is in Pingboard).
+I consider both of these to be asynchronous, which means that while I will strive to get back to you in a timely fashion, it probably won't be immediate.
+If you need me urgently, either call or text me (my number is in Workday).
 By default, I will observe the same rules for communicating with you.
 If it's urgent, it'll be by phone or text.
 I might ping you on Slack for something time-sensitive, like "who wants the other half of this sandwich?", but don't consider it a must-drop-everything priority. 🥪

 If you need some time with me, go ahead and put something on my calendar.
-I am pretty rigorous in keeping my availability current, especially in COVID-19 times, so if it's open on my calendar, it's game.
+I am pretty rigorous in keeping my availability current, so if it's open on my calendar, it's game.

 ### ~~Micro~~ Management
 You're here because you're good at your job.
 I'm here to make sure you're set up for success.
 I am _not_ here to watch over your shoulder or second guess you.
 But I am an engineer, so I might have questions about the details of an issue.
 I am seeking to understand, and that's all.
 I might also have an idea of how to solve a problem.
 These are always suggestions, and I encourage you to shoot my ideas down in flames with a well-reasoned response.